 More life saving medicines listed on the PBS

-The Coalition Government has invested $9 billion in new listings on the Pharmaceutical Benefits Scheme (PBS) which is over 1700 new drugs since we came to Government in 2013.
+The Coalition Government has invested over $9 billion in new listings on the Pharmaceutical Benefits Scheme (PBS) for more than 1900 new drugs since we came to Government in 2013.
 This year through the PBS, the Government has listed a number of life-changing medications including Kisqali for over 3,000 breast cancer patients.This investment of $703.6 million will save patients over $71,000 a year.
 Spinraza, which treats Spinal Muscular Atrophy (SMA) and previously cost $370,000 a year, will now as a result of its PBS listing, cost $40 a script.
 Sufferers of classical Hodgkin’s lymphoma will no longer pay over $200,000 per course of treatment, now only paying a maximum of $39.50 per script, with concessional patients–including pensioners–paying just $6.40.
 We’ve also made available new life-changing immunotherapy medicines such as Opdivo® (a $1 billion lung cancer and renal cell cancer drug) and listed Yervoy® for the treatment of unresectable Stage II or Stage IV malignant melanoma.